Khashiev/CareerTrack2/README.md

 _Tip #2.
 "No more than 2 pages, but preferably one"_
  The standard resume is 2 pages.
 You should place the most important information on the first page.
 But remember, it doesn't matter how many pages you have on your resume, what matters is that your resume is engaging.

+The School 21 PIN team has prepared for you a checklist for creating a resume, as well as a resume template in Figma (materials -> Instructions for creating a resume).

 ## Typical mistakes when making a resume

 | Mistake | How to fix it |